ErikOSorensen/inverse_riaa/README.md

 2. The mounting holes were off by a bit and quite tight.
 I drilled them out to make the front panel sit flat, not pretty.
 3. The grounding of the case needs a bit more work; since the box is anodized there is not good contact throughout.

-For this first build I have used Susumu 0.5% resistors and Murata 1% capacitors (paralleled up).
+For this first build I have used Susumu 0.5% resistors and Murata 1% capacitors.

 ## Characterization